 Auto Feed Spool

 The BLACK+DECKER auto feed spool means no more bumping.
 As the string wears out, the auto spool feeds new line out.
 This is time effective and cuts down on leaving divots in the grass from bumping.

 Rotating Trimmer Head

 Quickly go from regular trimming, to edging in seconds.
 The head rotates 180 degrees to make your yard look like it was edged by a professional.

 The one downfall is the small cutting radius.
-It only cuts a 13” diameter which is much smaller than other weed eaters reviewed.
+It only cuts a 13” diameter which is much smaller than other weed eaters we looked at.

 Overall, this is the weed eater you want if you prefer battery operated weed eaters.
 The ability to swap out batteries with other BLACK+DECKER products only adds to its charm.
 You can’t go wrong when you consider all you get for the low price you pay.

 Electric/Corded Weed Eater Reviewed